pachira aquatica money tree

 Pest and diseases

 These plants often shed a few leaves in the fall, which will regrow in the following spring.
-Yellowing and dropping of leaves from incorrect watering is a more serious condition.
+Leaf drop can be caused by incorrect watering is a more serious condition.

 This can occur from either over, or under-watering.
 The best way to avoid this is to feel the soil regularly and make sure the drainage holes in the bottom of the container are open.